Maryjanee/Bubble-Sort/README.md

 # Bubble Sort

-This project consist of implementing the bubble sort algorithm with the ruby programming language.
+This project consists of implementing the bubble sort algorithm with the Ruby programming language.

-## Built With
+## Requirements

-- Ruby
+- Ruby (2.7.1)
-- Rubocop

 ## Live Demo

 [Live Demo Link](https://repl.it/@MaryjaneA/DazzlingPolishedIdentifier#main.rb)